24

 POMEROL

-Lafleur was strong, multidimensional, lots of black cherries, opulent, ripe and silky tannins, exquisite balance and sophisticated touch, richness and extremely long aftertaste, which was longest of all 2009s I've tasted.
+Lafleur was strong and multidimensional, with many black cherries, opulent, ripe, and silky tannins, exquisite balance and sophisticated touch, richness, and extremely long aftertaste, the longest of all 2009s I've tasted.
 Heavenly stuff.
 98-100p.

-Petrus brought great intensity, depth and sophisticated nose of black cherries.
-Velvety and very concentrated on the palate with enormous depth and richness.
-Probably the most accessible wine at "baby" stage from this property, I've ever tasted.
+Petrus brought great intensity, depth, and a sophisticated nose of black cherries.
+Velvety and very concentrated on the palate, with enormous depth and richness.
+Probably the most accessible wine at the "baby" stage from this property I've ever tasted.
 A future legend.
 98-100p.

-Le Pin showed very fresh, meaty and silky texture, great intensity and concentration, sophisticated touch and stunning length.
-Incredibly exciting wine.
+Le Pin showed a fresh, meaty, silky texture, great intensity and concentration, sophisticated touch, and stunning length.
+Fascinating wine.
 97-98p.

-Le Gay offered lots of black fruit and violets, strong structure with great length and long aftertaste, sophisticated, long and velvety.
-Very classy wine which was made intelligently, thoughtfully and precisely.
+Le Gay offered lots of black fruit and violets, a strong structure with great length and long aftertaste, sophisticated, long, and velvety.
+Very classy wine which was made intelligently, thoughtfully, and precisely.
 96-97p.

-La Conseillante made from 81% Merlot and 19% Cabernet Francappeared velvety and aromatic all over, pure elegance and sophisticated touch so typical for this property, strong bones and terrific structure, long and graceful finish.
+La Conseillante, made from 81% Merlot and 19% Cabernet Franc, appeared velvety and aromatic all over, with pure elegance and sophisticated touch typical for this property, strong bones and terrific structure, and a long and graceful finish.
 Pure delight.
 95-96p.

 La Violette was made from 100% Merlot.
 Blueberries and blackberries, clear aroma of truffles (crasse de fer - iron dirt), deep and very long on the palate with silky aftertaste.
 Great treat.
 95p.

-Trotanoy had unusually for Pomerol peppery aromas, but otherwise it was massive, strong and robust.
-There's great potential in this wine if winemaker got it all right.
-Hope the much better showing when in bottle.
-95?p.
+Trotanoy had unusually for Pomerol peppery aromas; otherwise, it was massive, strong, and robust.
+This wine has great potential if the winemaker gets it all right.
+I hope the much better showing when in the bottle.
+95? p.

-Hosanna was oaky and massive with strong structure and great length.
-Lots of dark berry fruit with slightly alcoholic touch.
+Hosanna was oaky and massive, with a strong structure and great length.
+Lots of dark berry fruit with a slightly alcoholic touch.
 Impressive.
-93p.Hosanna was oaky and massive with strong structure and great length.
-Lots of dark berry fruit with slightly alcoholic touch.
+93p.Hosanna was oaky and massive with a strong structure and length.
+Lots of dark berry fruit with a slightly alcoholic touch.
 Impressive.
 93p.

 Certan de May was silky, intense, with strong structure and great length.
 Very fine balance and ripe tannin.
 92-94p.

-Bon Pasteur was full-bodied with strong backbone, meaty, ripe fruit and tannin everywhere, splendid balance, structure and firm finish.
+Bon Pasteur was full-bodied with a strong backbone, meaty, ripe fruit and tannin everywhere, splendid balance, structure, and firm finish.
 92-93p.

-Bourgneuf Vayron appeared strong, chewy, ripe and with fine tannins.
+Bourgneuf Vayron appeared strong, chewy, ripe, and with fine tannins.
 Dark cherries, long and strongly structured.
-Softer than usual and with persistent aftertaste.
-Frederique Vayron has been making wine together with her father since 2008 vintage and her influence can be tasted in 2009.
+Softer than usual and with a persistent aftertaste.
+Frederique Vayron has been making wine with her father since the 2008 vintage; her influence can be tasted in 2009.
 Terrific effort for the vintage.
 92-93p.

-La Croix was for the first time made in 2009 vintage by Jean-Philippe Janoueix of La Croix St.Georges fame and the quality of La Croix is significantly better now than before.
+For the first time, La Croix was made in 2009 vintage by Jean-Philippe Janoueix of La Croix St.Georges fame, and the quality of La Croix is significantly better now.
 Very intense and concentrated with plenty of wild cherries and blackberries, attractive and seductive, powerful on the palate with firm aftertaste.
 A sleeper.
 92p.

-Beau Soleil impressed with very aromatic and intense nose of dark cherries, splendid structure, fine length and gracious aftertaste.
+Beau Soleil was impressed with a very aromatic and intense nose of dark cherries, splendid structure, fine length, and gracious aftertaste.
 Memorable effort for this property.
 91p.

-Pensées de Lafleur was fresh, meaty with strong backbone, powerful and firm finish.
+Pensées de Lafleur was fresh, meaty with a strong backbone and a powerful and firm finish.
 Well-knitted.
 Terrific second wine.
 90-92p.

-Clinet and Gazin appeared quite tannic and edgy, and seemed a bid disoriented.
-Hopefully, both wines with time will soften and get better balance.
+Clinet and Gazin appeared quite tannic and edgy and seemed a bit disoriented.
+Hopefully, both wines will soften and get a better balance with time.
 90+?p.

-La Fleur de Gay, Nenin and Rouget offered fine aromas of black cherries on the nose but tannin was a kind of dominating on the palate.
-However I'm pretty sure, that both these wines will get harmonious and attractive after some stay in barrels.
+La Fleur de Gay, Nenin and Rouget offered fine aromas of black cherries on the nose, but tannin dominated the palate.
+However,, both these wines will get harmonious and attractive after some stay in barrels.
 90p.

 OK wine: Clos du Clocher 86p.